Propaganistas/Laravel-FakeId/README.md

 }
 ```

-...all routes generated for this particular model will expose a **fake** ID instead of the raw primary key.
+All routes generated for this particular model will expose a **fake** ID instead of the raw primary key.
 Moreover incoming requests containing those fake IDs are automatically converted back to a real ID.
 The obfuscation layer is therefore transparent and doesn't require you to rethink everything.
 Just use Laravel as you normally would.

 ### Example ###